praveen-kumar-rr/immutable-tree/README.md

 - Can run in browser and nodejs environments.
 - Can be used in js, ts and rescript projects.

 Tests available!
 Time complexity for insertion, deletion and search is `O(log n)` since this is an implementation of Red Black Tree.
+Try it [here](https://praveen-kumar-rr.github.io/immutable-tree-demo/).

 ### Installation